Step-by-Step Guide

 It's always nice to see new users onboarding into the Testnet Oro.

-This will guide you through the process of running your own node and becoming a validator.
+This will guide you through the process of running your own full node, then and finally running

 kiichaind